 If you'd like to know more about eBay, we have a course on how to use it!

-Oodle is another large alternative to Craigslist.
+Oodle is another popular substitute for Craigslist.
 It's one of the largest classified advertisement collections on the Internet today, pulling from sources such as eBay, MySpace, ForRent, and local listings from newspapers in major cities and metropolitan areas.
 It's one that you'll want to check out if you're into social media, as its interface is very similar to that of Facebook.
 In fact, you need a Facebook account to post advertisements on Oodle.
-If you're not a big fan of Facebook, however, then consider skipping this one.
+Therefore, if you're not a big fan of Facebook, then consider skipping this one.

-Recycler is an online classifieds website like Craigslist that was re-launched in 2010 to serve the entire United States.
+Recycler is an online classifieds comparable to Craigslist that was re-launched in 2010 to serve the entire United States.
 Like Oodle, Recycler has begun integrating with social media (though not as heavily as Oodle has), allowing you to post your advertisements on your Facebook wall or in local print publications as well as on the website!
-Like Craigslist, most advertisements are free, but some require you to pay money in order to post them or get premium features.
+As with Craigslist, most advertisements are free, but some require you to pay money in order to post them or get premium features.

 Backpage is one of the largest alternatives to Craigslist inside the United States, though it serves classified advertisements for major urban areas around the globe, too.
 It's probably one of the most similar websites to Craigslist on this list; it has a simple, no-nonsense interface, and most of its advertisements are free to post.
 You can even include videos with some advertisements!